devrosch/sciformats/examples/vanilla-js-worker/README.md

 # Examples - Vanilla JS Worker

 An vanilla JavaScript example application that reads scientific files and prints the contents in the browser.
-Uses sf_js for reading scientific data formats.
+Uses sciformats_js for reading scientific data formats.
 The application allows selecting files and if the format is recognized shows their content.

 This example demonstrates how to read data lazily, loading only the file contents into memory that are required for parsing a given section of a file.
 This suitable for reading large files but requires a web worker and cannot run in the main thread.